mrp-interface/shinymrp-data/README.md

 All data in this repository are released into the public domain under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
 “No Rights Reserved” — you can copy, modify, and redistribute for any purpose.

+> *This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.*